 - Black and White and combinations of the two in strips or checks are used for housekeeping and traffic markings.

 - Orange is the standard color to highlight hazardous parts of machines or electrical equipment, such as exposed edges of cutting devices, the inside of removed guards, and the doors and covers of switch boxes.

 - Magenta identifies radiation hazards, such as radioactive materials, in rooms and containers.

-Signs are not to be considered as the final step to be taken against hazards.
 Whenever possible, the hazards are to be eliminated.